drvspw/rebar3_deb/README.md

 ## rebar3_deb
-A rebar plugin to check all `rebar.config` dependecies are included in the application's runtime dependencies i.e. included in `.app.src` file.
+A rebar plugin to package a release as debain package.

 ## Build